Skip to content

 The ideal solution is to advocate for the software editor or development community to include a FHIR API as part of the software itself.

-Generally, this can be achieved gradually with minimal effort by focusing on the subset of FHIR resources most needed to accomplish the desired flows within Ozone HIS.
+Generally, this can be achieved gradually with minimal effort by focusing on the subset of FHIR resources most needed to accomplish the desired flows within the Ozone HIS.
 Often, only a couple of resources are required, and not all operations need to be supported for those resources.

 2 Development of a Camel FHIR facade